Breakpoint based online anomaly detection: Empirical Assessment of FDR control

 \end{enumerate} \item Apply the anomaly detector on the generated time series.
 Three core components need to be defined: \begin{enumerate} \item the appropriate kernel to identify the breakpoints using KCP, \item the scoring function $a$ \item and parameters $n$ for the length of the calibration set and $\lambda$ and $\ell$ to define the active set. \end{enumerate} \item Compare the detections with true anomalies and calculate the proportion of false discoveries and of false negatives. \end{enumerate} The two criteria FDR and FNR are estimated as the average of the FDP and of the FNP over all repetitions.

-The experimental framework is used in different scenarios: At Section \ref{sec:application-synth}, different synthetic time series are tested and analyzed.
-At Section \ref{sec:uniformed-parameter-effect}, the effect of hyperparameter choice on performance is evaluated.
-At Section \ref{sec:diagnosis-underperf} the causes of underperformances of the anomaly detector are studied.
-Finally, in Section~\ref{sec:evaluation-competitors}, the proposed anomaly detector is compared to alternative anomaly detectors using various public data collections.
+The experimental framework is used in different experiments: In Section~\ref{sec:application-synth}, different synthetic time series are tested and analyzed.
+In Section~\ref{sec:diagnosis-underperf} the causes of underperformances of the anomaly detector are studied.
+Furthermore, in Section~\ref{sec:evaluation-competitors}, the proposed anomaly detector is compared to alternative anomaly detectors using various public data collections.
+Finally, in the Supplementary Material in Section 7, the effect of hyperparameter choice on performance is evaluated.